BulbEnergy/bulb-audit/content/patterns/general/placeholder-labels.md

 +++
-title = "Missing and placeholder labels"
+title = "Missing and placeholder labels" priorities = ["1"]
 +++

 ## Introduction

+All form elements need labels associated to them.
+Where a label is not associated, the screen reader user is not informed of the field's purpose upon focusing that field.
+Screen reader users typically traverse forms by focus, not 'virtual cursor' (element by element).

 The `placeholder` attribute is intended for providing supplemental hints and examples for completing a form.
 It should be used in conjunction with a standard and persistent label, conventionally placed above the input in question.